mrakgr/The-Spiral-Language/readme.md

             ) primal.empty (primal, adjoint)
 ```

 It is possible to do a frightening amount of stuff for deep learning with just a simple map.
+It covers all of the first order optimizers for one.
 At any rate, the implementation of optimizers is trivialized by the generic map and extending the library with Adam and RMSProp or whatever else would not be a problem.

-One thing that the library does not do, but should is fuse all the map calls into a single one.
+One thing that the library does not do, but should is to fuse all the map calls into a single one during the optimization phase.
 That would not be hard in Spiral and will be subject of future work.

 #### Operations

-How AD operations can be combined in a monadic manner.

 ```
     inl apply_bck bck bck' _ = bck'(); bck()